 As a Research Assistant with the Digital Curation Institute I’ve worked on the BenchmarkDP project exploring Capability Maturity Models for organizational assessment in digital preservation.
-See the DCI website for some forthcoming publications from the project.
+See the DCI website for publications from the project.

+Prior to my doctoral work, I completed my Masters of Information at the University of Toronto, with a focus in Information Systems & Design and the Collaborative Program in Knowledge Media Design.
 My background in architecture and construction management contributed to my interest in how the design of systems and infrastructure impact user experience.
 It also gave me to opportunity to work with a number of architecture and design firms in Toronto, Vancouver, and Los Angeles, and to study architecture in Rome.

 What else?
 I’m obsessed with the internet.
 I love diagrams.
 I love speculative fiction.
 I also love making things.
 I’ve been using a sewing machine since I was six years old.
 I’ve worked with miniatures, model-making, Japanese bookbinding and box-making, knitting, crochet, metal and glass jewellery and made my own board games.